Alabama Car Accident Lawyer

 Instead, we’re an “at-fault” state, which means the party responsible for the accident is supposed to be financially liable.
 That means the at-fault driver’s insurance company should be responsible for your medical bills, wrecked vehicle, and other damages.

-Work with an Alabama Car Accident Attorney
+Work with an Alabama Accident Attorney

 You shouldn’t be required to handle these difficult rules and hostile negotiations on your own, especially not while you’re healing from your physical and mental wounds.
 Choosing the right lawyer is an important factor in your ability to recover compensation, as well as your ability to recover altogether.

 The team at the Henry Dailey Law Firm will treat you like family and help you understand the pros and cons of every choice you have to make.
-Fill out the contact form below or call us at 205-995-2412 to schedule a free, no-obligation consultation with an Alabama car accident lawyer.
+Fill out the contact form below or call us at 205-995-2412 to schedule a free, no-obligation consultation with an Alabama car accident attorney.